-When you create a website for your business, you’ll need to choose a hosting provider—be it a shared, dedicated, cloud, or VPS hosting provider.
+When you create a website for your business, you’ll need to choose a Linux web hosting provider—be it a shared, dedicated, cloud, or virtual private server (VPS) hosting provider.
 This last type has become a very popular option, but many people are still not sure what a VPS hosting package actually provides them.

 What A VPS Hosting Provider Should Give You

 VPS hosting is a truly great “in-between” option for those who want more than shared hosting, but can’t afford a dedicated server.